 These peanut butter blondies are soft and gooey, and filled with plenty of chocolate chips!
-Made without flour or refined sugar, they need just 5 ingredients!
+They have no flour in them and need just five ingredients.

 Today’s recipe was inspired by Trader Joe’s peanut butter blondies.
-These blondies are one of my all time favorite desserts, and I knew I had to recreate them.
-The blondies had a delicate texture- soft, chewy, and loaded with peanut butter flavor.
+As one of my favorite all-time desserts, I knew I had to recreate them.
+These have a delicate texture- soft, chewy, and loaded with peanut butter flavor.

-- Peanut butter– You must use a smooth and drippy style peanut butter, with no added sugar.
+- Peanut butter– You must use a smooth and drippy style of peanut butter with no added sugar.
 The peanut butter I use has a little salt added to it, which helps bring out the flavor of the blondies.

 - Egg– Room temperature eggs.

 - Baking soda– Gives the blondies a little rise.

 - Chocolate– Chop up a good quality chocolate bar with at least 70% cocoa content.
 Chopped chocolate works much better than chocolate chips, as they melt well.